Best Home Cook 2020 contestants and results so far from series 2

 At the end of this round, the judges must agree which is their least favourite version of the dish, and with that decision made all the cooks return to the kitchen.

 Up next, it’s Chris’s incredibly difficult Rustle Up challenge - one star ingredient and one hour to create a mid-week masterpiece.
-This week Chris has chosen an ingredient that features on most people’s weekly shopping list.
+This week Chris has chosen a root vegetable that’s more usually served as a side dish, but now the cooks must make it the star of the show.

 Those who haven’t impressed enough at this point will find themselves taking part in Angela’s dreaded Eliminator challenge where one cook will be sent home.
-Angela has chosen a fiddly desert this week and the tension is palpable as the cooks try to deliver perfection.
+However this week's challenge is set by guest judge Michelin-starred chef Tom Kerridge, who announces that it’s a recipe close to his heart that he expects to be executed perfectly.

 Britain's Best Home Cook airs at 8PM on Thursday nights on BBC One.